Acuminate – With a long-tapered, sharp tip, the sides concave.

 Seed Pod – Any dry, dehiscent fruit; specifically, a legume.

-Serpentine – Pertaining to rocks or soils with generally low levels of calcium and other nutrients and high levels of magnesium, iron and certain toxic metals.
-Many plants are restricted to or excluded from serpentine.
+Serpentine – Pertaining to rocks or soils with low levels of calcium and other nutrients, but high levels of magnesium, iron and other toxic metals.
+These conditions are unfavorable for many plants, but there are some that do well.
+Many plants are either restricted to, or excluded from serpentine.

-Serrated – (leaves) Toothed with the individual teeth facing tipward, not outward.
+Serrated – Describing leaves that are toothed, with the individual teeth facing tipward, not outward.

 Sessile – Attaching directly to a stem.
 Subsessile = almost sessile.